ManojGowda89/mbfi/README.md

 ### Logging with Morgan

-`mb-express` includes `morgan` for logging HTTP requests.
+`mbfi` includes `morgan` for logging HTTP requests.
 This middleware is automatically added to your app when you use the `run` function.

 ```javascript
 app.use(morgan("dev")); // Logs all incoming requests